(Original Article Published via RawFoodForPets.com)

 Other Systems With Immune Function

 Normal flora.
 The normal, healthy animal literally teems with bugs.
-It’s been said that there are many times more bugs on and in a healthy animal than the total number of cells that animal has in its entire body.
+It is been said that there are many times more bugs on and in a healthy animal than the total number of cells that animal has in its entire body.

-Your dog’s skin is one of his first lines of defense from pathogenic bacteria.
-Keep it healthy with brushing and massage, and don’t bathe him too frequently.
+Your dogs skin is one of his first lines of defense from pathogenic bacteria.
+Keep it healthy with brushing and massage, and do not bathe him too frequently.

 As an example, each square centimeter of healthy (human) skin contains 10,000 to 100,000 bugs!
 And, depending on where the sample is collected, a persistent bug counter will find anywhere from 100,000 to 1,000,000,000,000 bugs in each gram of intestinal contents.
 These good-guy bacteria produce many biochemicals that destroy other, pathogenic bacteria.

 Skin.
-Everyone knows that a dog’s skin, the largest organ of his body, acts as a physical barrier.
+Everyone knows that a dogs skin, the largest organ of his body, acts as a physical barrier.
 But is also contains intrinsic factors that enhance his overall immunity.
-We’ve already seen that skin is replete with good-guy bugs.
+We have already seen that skin is replete with good-guy bugs.
 In addition, hair follicles produce sebum, an oily substance that contains lactic acid and fatty acids, both of which inhibit growth of some pathogenic bacteria and fungi.

 Too-frequent bathing or persistent use of antibiotic-type soaps can destroy the natural immune function of the skin by drying it (opening pores and minute skin cracks to invasion of bacteria), eliminating beneficial bugs, and removing the protective layers of oils and acids.